RBC Avion vs. TD Aeroplan Visa Infinite

 Cons:

-The TD Aeroplan Visa Infinite Card is most notable for earning Air Canada points and the fact that it comes with a NEXUS fee rebate of up to $100 every 48 months.
-You’ll also enjoy preferred pricing and free first checked bags for you and up to 8 others on the same reservation when flying Air Canada.
+The TD Aeroplan Visa Infinite Card is most notable for earning Air Canada points and for its NEXUS fee rebate of up to $100 CAD every 48 months.
+You'll also enjoy preferred pricing and free first checked bags on Air Canada for you and up to 8 others on the same reservation.

-If you tend to spend a lot on essentials like gas and groceries, this card will give you a higher earn rate than the Avion VI.
+If you tend to spend a lot on essentials like gas and groceries, this card will give you a higher earn rate than the RBC Avion Visa Infinite.

 Rewards: